Uterine Cancer

 Dilation and Curettage (D and C)

 Performed when abnormal bleeding is present and before uterine cancer is diagnosed.
-The uterus is dilated and a tool called a curette is used to remove additional endometrial tissue following biopsy.
+The uterus is dilated and a tool called a curette is used to remove additional endometrial tissue following for biopsy.
 May be performed with a hysteroscopy, a thin, tube-like device that allows doctors to look inside the uterus and fallopian tubes.

 Imaging Tests

-Transvaginal ultrasound, X-ray, CT, and MRI scans may be used to create high-quality images of your uterus and surrounding organs.
+Transvaginal ultrasound, X-Ray, CT, and MRI scans may be used to create high-quality images of your uterus and surrounding organs.
 Used to pinpoint the location of your tumor and determine whether it has spread.

 Genetic Testing